andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

 6. Configure the Metamask wallet by connecting it to the Polygon Testnet network and obtaining the necessary testnet tokens [Rootstock Docs](https://dev.rootstock.io/kb/remix-and-metamask-with-rsk-testnet/)

-7. Build and run the game to start playing Interactive AI NFT Avatars!
+7. Build and run the game to start playing Interactive AINFT Avatars!

 ## Smart Contract Deployment